malcant/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-I will be using this repository to advance my skills in data science.
+I will be using this repository to showcase the practice projects that I complete.